mozilla/TUID/README.md

 ## Running tests

 Running any tests requires access to an Elastic Search cluster for `mo_hg` on localhost:9201.
+This requires [Elastic Search version 6.2.4](https://www.elastic.co/downloads/past-releases/elasticsearch-6-2-4).

 After cloning the repo into `~/TUID`: